RuchiraGamage/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-This is a system which provide all functionalities to handle assests
+This is a system provides all functionalities to handle assests in Library